Finn Ravndal

 Finn Ravndal (born 1942) is a Norwegian physicist.

-Ravndal grew up in Molde, Norway.
+Ravndal grew up in Molde Municipality in Norway.
 In 1961 he enrolled at the Norwegian Institute of Technology to study physics (Teknisk Fysikk).
 In 1966 he completed the degree of sivilingeniør (equivalent to Bachelor of Science) with a dissertation in the area of theoretical physics under the supervision of Harald Wergeland.
 During the summer of 1965, he interned at CERN where he worked with an experimental particle physics group to study bubble chamber images for the detection of new elementary particles.